-Recognition is a truly fantastic tool, and it helps the recipient and the giver.
+Recognition is a truly fantastic tool, not only does it help the recipient and the giver but it also promotes team chemistry.
 As a leader, one of my favorite things to do is to be on The Daisy Award committee.
 I look forward to it every quarter, as it is when we get to award nurses who have shown extraordinary care and compassion, as well as clinical expertise.
 It’s uplifting to hear the stories that people are writing about those providing care and know that someone took the time to write it and submit it.
 The fact that someone noticed and cared to say, “You really helped me,” shows just how influential one person’s actions can have on another.
 Heartwarming stories like these remind me why I became a nurse and can lift us even on our most challenging days.

-Knowing this, it becomes all the more important to find ways to recognize our teams; in doing so, we hope to provide assurance of their value and the fantastic work they do.
+Knowing this, it becomes all the more important to find ways to recognize our individual health care professionals and teams; in doing so, we hope to provide assurance of their value and the fantastic work they do.
 Here are a couple of practical ways that we can give meaningful recognition to our teammates:

 - Be on the hunt for good things.
 Evolution has trained our brains to look for what’s wrong to protect us from harm.
 Shift your mindset and try to find the good happening around you.
 Ask care team members to share and pass along the above and beyond moments that deserve celebration.
 Recognize people for what you see and what you hear from others.
 Often, the recognition sourced from a colleague is more impactful than recognition coming from a leader.